dexie/dexie-website/cloud/docs/db.cloud.configure().md

 ### Example: Integrate Custom Authentication

-First you will need to implement a server endpoint that is able to authenticate your user the way you want for your application.
-This server endpoint should listen for requests from your dexie-cloud client (requested from your `fetchToken` callback), then it should request the token using server-to-server communication towards the Dexie Cloud REST API, and then return the resulting token to your client.
+To integrate with custom authentication, you can either integrate with your existing web server or create a new server endpoint using a authentication framework of your choice, such as Node.js and Passportjs.
+You need to make that authentication solution you have get a new API endpoint that requests tokens from Dexie Cloud via server-to-server communication.
+The new server endpoint should accept requests from your dexie-cloud client (requested from your `fetchToken` callback), then it should request the token using server-to-server communication towards the Dexie Cloud REST API, and then return the resulting token to your client.

 **Node.js server endpoint**